• Skip to primary navigation

 I won’t eat any supermarket vegetables that haven’t first been washed.
 So after washing the cauliflower: I steamed it on the stove top, cooled it, pulverized it in my food processor, emptied it into a dish/tea towel, squeezed the heck out of it, put it in a bowl, mixed in other ingredients, spread it onto a pan, baked it, flipped it, baked it again, then made it into pizza and baked it again.
 Aren’t you tired just reading about it???

 Being able to skip the squeeze-the-heck-out-of-it step, pulverizing in the food processor, and baking instead of steaming all helped save me a LOT of time.
 Not only are steps skipped, but not having to wash extra pots/pans, etc. saved time.
 And I have to admit I hated all that nutritious juice going down the drain.
-If you enjoy a gluten-free lifestyle, but have not yet tried cauliflower pizza crust–trust me–it’s worth it!
-But–try it the easier way . . . use a juicer.
+If you enjoy a gluten-free lifestyle, but have not yet tried cauliflower pizza crust trust me, it’s worth it!
+But try it the easier way . . . use a juicer.

 Cauliflower Pizza Crust – the Easier Way

-If you have a juicer, you’ll find this cauliflower pizza crust easy to make.
+If you have a juicer, you’ll find this pizza crust easy to make.
 I have an Omega NC800HDS (you can see it in action on my You Tube channel), but any juicer will work.
 Cauliflower juice isn’t exactly my favorite, but you’ll probably want to save the juice.
-I usually juice a couple carrots and an apple to go with a small amount of cauliflower juice.
+I usually juice a couple of carrots and an apple to go with a small amount of cauliflower juice.

 Easy Cauliflower Pizza